Legislature(2023 - 2024)BUTROVICH 205

 2:12:31 PM

-MS. MEADE noted that in 1959, grand juries would meet annually.
+MS. MEADE noted that in 1959 grand juries met about once a year.

 few do.
 She referred to the Alaska Supreme Court order, 1993,

-prosecuting attorney that the grand jury investigate a matter
+attorney that the grand jury investigate a matter concerning the

 2:15:06 PM